Friday, August 19, 2011

 HERE’S HOW

-6. Pull the fabric toward the back and secure it all the way around using heavy duty packing tape.
+6. Evenly pull the fabric toward the back and secure it all the way around using

 8. Repeat this process with the other 2 frames.